nyingimaina/auto_dial/README.md

 ## Troubleshooting

+`auto_dial` is designed to fail fast and provide clear error messages when it detects a problem with your dependency setup.
+Here are some common errors and how to resolve them:

+-   **Unregistered Dependency**: This is the most common error.
+It occurs when a service depends on another service that `auto_dial` cannot find.
+    -   **Error Message**: `auto_dial Error: Cannot resolve dependency 'IServiceB' for the constructor of class 'ServiceA'.
+Please ensure that the implementation for this service is decorated with the [ServiceLifetime] attribute...`
+    -   **Solution**: Find the class that implements the missing dependency (`IServiceB` in this case) and ensure it has the `[ServiceLifetime]` attribute and is located in a namespace that is being scanned.

--   **Service Not Registered**:
+-   **Service Not Registered**: This can happen for a few reasons.
-    1. Ensure the service implementation class is decorated with the `[ServiceLifetime]` attribute.
-This is the most common reason for a service not being registered.
+    1. The service implementation class is missing the `[ServiceLifetime]` attribute.
-    2. Make sure the service is in the correct namespace or assembly being scanned.
+    2. The service is in a namespace or assembly that is not being scanned.
+Check your `FromAssemblyOf<T>()` and `InNamespaceStartingWith()` configurations.
-    3. Check that it does not have the `[ExcludeFromDI]` attribute.
+    3. The service class is decorated with the `[ExcludeFromDI]` attribute.

--   **Circular Dependency Detected**: If you encounter an `InvalidOperationException` with a "Circular dependency detected" message, it means your services have a dependency loop.
-You'll need to refactor your service dependencies to break the cycle.
+-   **Circular Dependency Detected**: This error occurs when two or more services depend on each other in a loop.
+    -   **Error Message**: `auto_dial Error: A circular dependency was detected.
+The registration order cannot be determined.
+Dependency chain: ServiceA -> ServiceB -> ServiceA.`
+    -   **Solution**: You must refactor your services to break the dependency cycle.
+For example, instead of `ServiceA` depending on `ServiceB` directly, you could have `ServiceA` depend on a factory or `Lazy<ServiceB>` to break the cycle at instantiation time.

 ---